-At the Pain Management Centers at NorthShore our team of experts will tailor an individualized treatment plan for each patient based on their pain condition diagnosis, in an effort to help improve pain and return them to function and physical activity.
+At the Integrated Pain Center at NorthShore our team of experts will tailor an individualized treatment plan for each patient based on their pain condition diagnosis, in an effort to help improve pain and return them to function and physical activity.

 Treatment options may include spinal interventions with fluoroscopic guidance (i.e., epidural steroid injections, radiofrequency ablation and other various nerve blocks), as well as musculoskeletal ultrasound to guide corticosteroid injections and regenerative therapy into peripheral joints.
 Other treatment options include but are not limited to: